PTE Exam Pattern 2025: Section-wise PTE Test Format

 PTE Exam Pattern 2025

-As the name implies, this section tests the candidates based on their 2 major skills of communication, which are spoken and written skills.
-This section comprises six small sections that test you on your promptness over speaking and writing the written test that you would get to read for the first time.
-The complete section is given a time duration of 54 - 67 minutes and the time allotted to each segment is as follows:
+As the name implies, this section tests the candidates based on their 2 major skills of communication, which are spoken and written English skills.
+This section comprises 10 types of tasks that test your promptness in speaking and writing the written test that you would get to read for the first time.
+The complete section is given a time duration of 54 - 67 minutes, and the time allotted to each segment is as follows:

 PTE Speaking and Writing Section Question Topics